Elliot-Sones/Neural_Networks_Fundamentals/README.md

 - **Implementation** – 3-layer ReLU MLP trained with Adam, He init, and L2 regularization.
 - **Result** – About 97% accuracy on the held-out test set.

-For detailed implementation and results, see the [MNIST README](MNIST/README.md).
+For detailed implementation and results, see the [MLP README](1.MLP/README.md).